garanj/auction-insights-automation/README.md

 > each email contains a download link which can be automatically followed.
 Only by choosing **Email only** will the report
 > emails be of this format: **Email only** cannot assume that the recipient will have an AdWords account, therefore the emails
 > contain a download link.
 The other, greater, levels of access do not contain such a link, and instead contain a link to an
-> Adwords login flow for generating a report.
+> AdWords login flow for generating a report.
 This flow cannot be used by this type of solution.

 ## Schedule Auction Insights reports in AdWords